 Smoke Detector Installation & Repair in Phoenix

 Smoke detectors are an investment that can save lives by providing an early warning alert to your loved ones in the event of a fire.
 When properly installed in strategic locations, smoke detectors should allow sufficient time to reach safety.
-Many Arizonans neglect to install smoke detectors despite being a low cost investment that can potentially save lives.
+Many Arizonans neglect to install smoke detectors despite being a low-cost investment that can potentially save lives.
 Even those who do have smoke detectors often take them for granted, forgetting that they need some attention to continue working properly.
-There are two different types of smoke detectors on the market today, Ionization detectors and photoelectric detectors, which function in different way.
+There are two different types of smoke detectors on the market today, Ionization detectors and photoelectric detectors, which function in a different way.

 Ionization detectors have a chamber which consists of two plates separated by a little less than a centimeter.
 The battery applies a voltage to the plates, charging one plate positive and the other plate negative.
 When smoke enters the main chamber, the smoke particles attach to the ions and neutralize them, so they will not reach the plate.
 The drop in current between the plates triggers the alarm.